metviz/RXrailWeb/README.md

 # RXrail
-App to alert users when approaching a railroad crossing
+A map app to alert users when approaching a railroad crossing